 And let’s not forget that there are many healthy adults of all ages who still enjoy stuffed animals.

 - 10 Affordable Products for People with Dementia That Increase Comfort and Calm

 - 10 Fun, No-Fail Activities for People with Dementia

-- 10 Inexpensive DIY Activities for Seniors with Alzheimer’s
+- 10 Easy Crafts for Seniors with Dementia: Inexpensive DIY Ideas

 This article wasn’t sponsored, but does contain affiliate links.
 We never link to products or services for the sole purpose of making a commission.
 Recommendations are based on our honest opinions.
 For more information, see How We Make Money.